Anurag-2312/OpenStay/README.md

 # OpenStay

-OpenStay is a full-stack vacation rental web application inspired by Airbnb.
+OpenStay is a full-stack vacation rental web application.
 Users can browse property listings, sign up, list their own stays with photos and locations, and leave reviews on places they've visited.

 Built with **Node.js**, **Express**, **MongoDB**, and **EJS**, with image hosting on **Cloudinary** and geocoding via **Photon (Komoot)**.